marek-tokarz/soft_man_task_solution/README.md

 ---

 The problem requires an efficient algorithm to minimize time complexity, and multiple approaches were considered.
 The initial algorithm was inefficient due to multiple checks, leading to a more optimized second algorithm using an `unordered_map` for counting occurrences in **B** and checking for prime numbers.
 The time complexity of the second algorithm is significantly improved.
 Both solutions were compared, and the final implementation was tested with multiple test cases.
+Another version of solution was implemented - a version with manual tests with generated test cases with expected results.